TV-Rename/tvrename/userguide.md

 If you need help, please sign up to the [forum](https://groups.google.com/forum/#!forum/tvrename "Visit the TVRename forum"), someone there will be happy to help.

-### Lets (not) start at the begining...
+### Lets (not) start at the beginning...
 In true technical manual fashion we're going to start at the end because, as is so often the case, it makes sense to see where your going to help figure out how to get there.

 ## "When to watch"
 Once you have TV Rename up and running and behaving the way you want you'll probably spend most of your time here.
-If you wish you can make this tab open by default by changing the startup tab in the ***General*** tab of **Options>Preferences**.
+If you wish you can make this tab open by default by changing the Startup tab setting in the ***General*** tab of **Options>Preferences**.

 ![When To Watch](images/userguide/when-to-watch-01.png)